Azure/batch-shipyard/recipes/NAMD-TCP/README.md

 array which should have a task definition containing:
 * `docker_image` should be the name of the Docker image for this container invocation, e.g., `alfpark/namd:2.11-tcp`
+* `additional_docker_run_options` should have a sequence item of `--net=host` to specify host networking.
+This is needed to open ports for communication via TCP between containers.
 * `command` should contain the `mpirun` command.
 If using the sample NAMD-TCP image provided, `"/sw/run_namd.sh <benchmark> <steps> <ppn>"` can be used to run the included benchmarks: